 Electric vehicles and hybrids such as the top-selling Tesla Model 3, Tesla Model Y, Toyota RAV4 Hybrid and RAV4 Prime, and Toyota Prius and Prius Prime have powertrains that are not easily defined using the old terms.
 Electric motors are now replacing engines.
 Electric motors that power plug-in hybrid-electric vehicles like the RAV4 Prime and Prius Prime are integral to the “transmission.”
 Most manufacturers now offer separate, additional warranties on the hybrid and electric parts of these powertrains.
 Those who shop for vehicles with partial or full electric drive systems should take the time to look closely at how these systems are covered by warranties.
 Typically, they are longer in duration than traditional powertrain warranties, and they augment the vehicle’s powertrain warranty.

-The single best powertrain warranty is one that your vehicle comes with or that you purchase an extension for.
+The only powertrain warranty available to consumers is one that comes with a new vehicle.
 Your manufacturer will use original parts and its own trained mechanics to fix your vehicle if something goes sideways.

-In addition to the company that built your vehicle, there are companies that will sell you a policy when the one your vehicle came with runs out.
+In addition to the company that built your vehicle, there are companies that will sell you a service contract when the powertrain warranty your vehicle came with runs out.
 If you have a cell phone or mailbox, you have surely seen the sales pitches for them.
 Some are low-rated, questionable companies and others are highly-rated reputable companies.
-There are two notable ones that earned a spot on Car Talk’s list of the Five Best Aftermarket Vehicle Extended Warranties.
+There are two notable ones that earned a spot on Car Talk’s list of the Five Best Aftermarket Vehicle Extended Warranties list.

 The first is Endurance.
 This company is a direct provider, meaning that they not only sell the plan, but they also administer it.
 Endurance offers four levels of coverage: Select Premiere, Secure, Superior, and Supreme.
 The difference in those plans is which parts of the vehicle the plan is going to cover.
 The Endurance Secure plan most closely mimics the traditional Powertrain Warranty.